 Be interested in the open doors for faith in the particular context your mission partner serves.

 The gospel is translated within the culture and customs in which Paul operated.
 It is hardly surprising that Paul re-tells the history of God’s people Israel whilst inside a synagogue.
 He quotes five times from the Old Testament in Pisidian Antioch, before seeking a response from his audience (13:38).
-By contrast there are no reference to the OT in Lystra.
+By contrast there are no references to the OT in Lystra.
 Here the people are immersed in a Greek supernatural world view.
 Paul still brings ‘good news’ (14:15, 21), but frames the message in categories familiar to the Lystrans: namely, that the creator God is not distant from his creation and that true to expectation the One True God has decisively broken in to time and space.
 What’s more, this Creator God requires a response.

 The good news of Jesus Christ is above but at home in cultures different from our own.

 Be creative in how you encourage a growing gospel partnership.

 Paul impressed this truth on the churches he later visited (14:22).
 Translating the message of the Lord Jesus Christ goes hand-in-glove with living it out.
 In response to his preaching in Lystra, the Jews stir up the crowd, stone Paul, drag him outside the city and leave him for dead.
 When Paul is found, Luke says that he ‘got up’ (or ‘rose up’ v20).
 It is a picture of Christ-centred ministry.
 Cross-cultural gospel mission will feel like death at times but, through Christ, will bear the marks of new life beyond the grave.